flokk.

 Restaurant Conte in Perast

 Back in Perast, this waterfront restaurant has been feeding visitors for decades and does excellent grilled seafood, lamb, and local cheese plates at tables right on the bay.
-The setting is relaxed an
+The setting is relaxed and the staff are accustomed to families.

 food_and_drink